World-building in Game of Thrones: a glossary of swords and sorcery

 Sellsail: a mercenary sailor.
 See sellsword.

 Shadowbinder: a mage who practices black magic in the night; usually from Asshai, obviously.
-This term does not appear in the OED.

 In his side formations, Martin invents new words to replace commonplace words in the English language, presumably to loosen some entrenched cultural ideas (for example, the legacy of King Arthur in stories about knights and squires) and make his fictional world a little strange.
 Smallfolk derives from something like the common people; Ser, as a title for a knight, from Sir (which comes from the Old French sire); and so forth.